dbaelz/Konclik/README.md

 }
 ```

+## Available tasks

+*Note: If the Host machine does not support a specific target, that target's tasks will simply be ignored.*

+The following Gradle tasks are available:
+- Testing: `jsTest`, `macosTest`, `jvmTest`, `linuxTest`, `windowsTest`
+- `publish`: Publish to bintray, replace the publishing url with your own repository.
+- `publishToMavenLocal`: Publish a version to your local machine, available in the `mavenLocal()` repository
+- Example App: `example:runMacos`, `example:runJar`, `example:runLinux`, `example:runWindows`, `example:runNodejs`

 ## Konclik DSL Example
+This project provides an [example](example/src/commonMain/kotlin), which
+shows the usage of the DSL.

-The current DSL is WIP, but base features are stable and provide enough
-feature to build effective CLI applications.
-The DSL consists of:
+The current DSL is WIP, but suitable to build effective CLI applications.
+It provides KDoc to explain the usage.
+A short overview of the components:
 - `konclikApp`: The CLI app
   * The app provides optional `metadata` (name, description and version)
   * A app consists of one or more `command` entries